Old Mint Restoration Project

 About the Office of Economic and Workforce Development

-The Ofﬁce of Economic and Workforce Development’s (OEWD), under direction of Mayor Lee, provides city-wide leadership for workforce development, business attraction and retention, neighborhood commercial revitalization, international business and development planning.
+The Ofﬁce of Economic and Workforce Development’s (OEWD) provides city-wide leadership for workforce development, business attraction and retention, neighborhood commercial revitalization, international business and development planning.
 OEWD’s programs are responsible for strengthening San Francisco’s many diverse neighborhoods and commercial corridors.